 - Make sure the learning activities revolve around workplace tasks and products so learners and employers can see the immediate benefits to the business.

-- Match the learning activities with the organisation’s culture and end goal, as well as employee development plans.
+- Match the learning activities with the organisation’s culture, end goal, and employee development plans.

 Step 8: Modify your assessment tools